VedantPande01/VedantPande01/README.md

 🙏 Acknowledgments

+- Harvard's [CS50s](https://pll.harvard.edu/course/cs50s-introduction-programming-scratch) for providing a gentle introduction to programming that prepares you for subsequent courses in coding.

-- Harvard's [CS50x](https://cs50.harvard.edu/x) for providing a strong foundation in computer science
+- Harvard's [CS50x](https://cs50.harvard.edu/x) for providing a strong foundation in computer science.

 ---